jonthon/ForeverCal/README.md

 DESCRIPTION:
 ------------

 This module implements an algorithm for determining the weekday (Sun, Mon, Tue, ... etc) of any date given a known weekday of a prime date (genesis date).
-The algorithm was developed by the author of this module from scratch and tested locally, see the ``tests.py`` file and top level code in this file.
+The algorithm was developed by the author of this module from scratch and tested locally, see the top level code in this file.

 ``Presentable*`` classes are the recommended interfaces to use because they are the highest level interfaces, easy to use, and follow a simplicity approach.
 They are also reusable to various front ends: console, GUI, Web, ... etc. They define ``__str__`` for printing. ``Presentable*`` month and year interfaces define ``__iter__`` which makes them iterable, yielding weeks on demand.
 Ideal for use in GUI and Web frontends since ``__str__`` may not be suitable.